Easy Unstuffed Cabbage Roll Casserole: A Time-Saving Taste of Home

-Enjoy the taste of a good cabbage roll in the form of a delicious and easy cabbage roll casserole!
-This recipe makes a super tasty and freezer-friendly unstuffed cabbage casserole.
+Enjoy the comforting taste of home in this delicious and easy cabbage roll casserole!
+This recipe delivers an authentic taste of home with all the flavors of traditional cabbage rolls but in a super tasty and freezer-friendly unstuffed format.

 cabbage roll casserole in a bowl and baking dish.